Magnetic moments of open bottom--charm molecular pentaquark octets: Results and Discussion

 \subsection{Theoretical implications}

-The comprehensive set of results carries several important theoretical implications.
-First, the dramatic and systematic differences between the predictions of the $8_{1f}$ and $8_{2f}$ representations establish the magnetic moment as a particularly useful observable for distinguishing between different flavor structures in molecular pentaquarks.
-A sufficiently reliable measurement could therefore provide direct information on the underlying spin--flavor wave function.
-Second, the nontrivial differences between the $b\bar c$ and $c\bar b$ families across all spin-parity configurations constitute explicit evidence of heavy-quark flavor symmetry breaking in electromagnetic observables.
-Since $\mu \propto Q/m$, interchanging the roles of the $b$ and $c$ quarks between the baryon and meson components modifies the relative contributions of each quark sector and changes the interference pattern among spin and flavor components in a way not captured by simple symmetry arguments.
-The sign change of the universal $8_{2f}$ pseudoscalar moment between families — from $\mu \approx -0.062\,\mu_N$ for $b\bar c$ to $\mu \approx +0.362\,\mu_N$ for $c\bar b$ — is the cleanest manifestation of this breaking, encoding directly the difference in sign and magnitude of $\mu_b$ and $\mu_c$ arising from their different charges and masses.
-Third, the consistent and sizable splitting between the $J=1/2$ and $J=3/2$ magnetic moments originating from the same hadronic configuration provides a potentially useful indicator for spin determination.
-If an electromagnetic observable related to the magnetic moment can be constrained experimentally, it may serve as a complementary tool to angular distribution analyses~\cite{Jacob:1959at,LHCb:2024eyx,Kang:2009sb,Kang:2010td, Charles:2009ig} in assigning the spin of a newly discovered pentaquark state.
-Fourth, the near-vanishing magnetic moment of $P_{b\bar c}^5$ in the $8_{1f}$ pseudoscalar channel, $\mu(P_{b\bar c}^5)=-0.077\,\mu_N$, reflects a fine balance between the light- and heavy-quark contributions within the adopted constituent quark mass scheme.
+Several implications follow from these results.
+First, the systematic gap between the $8_{1f}$ and $8_{2f}$ predictions establishes the magnetic moment as a useful discriminator of the internal flavor structure of molecular pentaquarks.
+Second, the differences between the $b\bar c$ and $c\bar b$ families across all spin--parity configurations constitute explicit evidence of heavy-quark flavor symmetry breaking in electromagnetic observables: since $\mu\propto Q/m$, interchanging the roles of the $b$ and $c$ quarks between the baryon and meson modifies the relative quark-sector contributions in a way not captured by simple symmetry arguments.
+The sign change of the universal $8_{2f}$ pseudoscalar moment between families --- from $\mu\approx-0.062\,\mu_N$ for $b\bar c$ to $\mu\approx+0.362\,\mu_N$ for $c\bar b$ --- is the cleanest manifestation of this breaking.
+Third, the sizable splitting between $J=1/2$ and $J=3/2$ moments arising from the same hadronic configuration provides a potential indicator for spin determination, complementary to angular-distribution analyses~\cite{Jacob:1959at,LHCb:2024eyx,Kang:2009sb,Kang:2010td,Charles:2009ig}.
+Fourth, the near-vanishing $\mu(P_{b\bar c}^5)=-0.077\,\mu_N$ in the $8_{1f}$ pseudoscalar channel reflects a fine balance between light- and heavy-quark contributions within the adopted mass scheme.